Steve Hayden: Career

-Hayden launched his career in Detroit as a copywriter on the General Motors corporate account.
+Hayden began his career in Detroit as a copywriter on the General Motors corporate account.
 When he returned to California, he divided his attention between advertising and television scriptwriting (for Welcome Back, Kotter), eventually focusing on advertising.
-After honing his craft at a number of agencies on a variety of accounts, Steve was recruited to Chiat-Day where he and Lee Clow made advertising history as co-creators of the breakthrough 1984 Orwellian take-off campaign for Apple Inc.
+After working at a number of agencies, he was recruited to Chiat-Day where he and Lee Clow were co-creators of the notable 1984 Orwellian take-off campaign for Apple Inc.

-In the late 1970s, when Chiat picked up the Apple account through the acquisition of Regis McKenna's advertising practice, computers were widely considered to be obscure and expensive machines for use by technical professionals and large organizations.

-Regis had hired talk show personality Dick Cavett as a spokesperson and Chiat/Day continued to employ him for about a year and a half in broader advertising on television.

-in 1985, John Sculley l led an internal coup that ousted Steve Jobs as President of Apple, based on esoteric technical issues that Jobs had resisted.
-Concomitantly, Sculley ordered a review of Apple’s advertising agencies that resulted in the firing of Chiat/Day and the creative team of Hayden and Clow.
+in 1985, John Sculley led an internal coup that ousted Steve Jobs as President of Apple.Sculley ordered a review of Apple’s advertising agencies that resulted in the firing of Chiat/Day and the creative team of Hayden and Clow.

 In 1986, after Sculley awarded the Apple account to BBDO, Hayden moved to BBDO to become the Chairman and CEO of West Coast operations.
 Apple had fired Chiat/Day because, as Sculley said, “We were concerned whether Chiat could handle our strategic complexity.”
 Hayden said that the management team led by John Sculley "loved the advertising but hated the agency" and Sculley encouraged BBDO head Phil Dusenberry to hire Hayden away – which he did.
-BBDO added an experienced executive from Chiat, Gene Cameron as President/CEO and held onto the tempestuous Apple account for more than a decade, winning hundreds of awards for creative excellence and dozens more for effectiveness (including the Grand Effie for the launch of the Apple Powerbook).
+BBDO held onto the estuous Apple account for more than a decade, winning the Grand Effie award for the launch of the Apple Powerbook.

-BBDO helped Apple become the #1 manufacturer of personal computers in the world, reclaiming the lead from IBM and Compaq in late 1992.
-The agency tripled in size during Hayden's tenure.

-In 1994, Hayden moved to Ogilvy to head the IBM account – which had moved to Ogilvy in the single largest account consolidation in advertising history.
-Many pundits believed IBM was doomed and should be broken up and sold off – but then-CEO Lou Gerstner believed that IBM's greatest strength was as a whole.
-It was Ogilvy's job to give voice to a future-facing IBM and change the perception of a brand that was widely seen to be a dinosaur.

-Eventually, the success on IBM propelled Ogilvy to a decade of growth and prosperity.
-And Hayden contributed to award-winning work for such diverse clients as American Express, Kodak, Motorola, Dove, Cisco and SAP.